 Do you have a weekly pizza night at your house?
 Ours usually falls on Fridays because, let’s be real, who’s got the energy after a week of adulting?
 Now, full disclosure – we’re occasionally guilty of dialing up the local pizza place for a quick fix.
 But more often we prefer to whip up some homemade magic in the form of this easy pizza braid.

-One of the easiest ways to make pizza homemade while keeping it easy is with this Pepperoni Pizza Braid!
+One of the easiest ways to make pizza homemade while keeping it easy is with this simple Pepperoni Pizza Braid recipe!
 Always a hit, it uses pre-made puff pastry so you don’t have to dirty up your kitchen making the dough.
-Then, we stuff it full of all our favorite pizza toppings and bake it in the oven.
-The end result is a flakey exterior and a warm filling oozing with cheesy goodness.
+Then, we stuff it full of all our favorite pizza toppings and just pop it in the oven to bake.
+The end result is a flaky exterior and a warm filling oozing with cheesy goodness.
 All in all, it’s a recipe no one can resist!

 Why You’ll Love This Homemade Pizza Braid Recipe

 - Baked in the oven in 20 minutes or less, it’s faster than takeout.

 - 8 ingredients are all you need to create a bold, savory flavor.